KHDS-mod/COVID-19-HiSSE/README.md

-# HiSSE Model for the geographical spread of SARS-CoV-2
+# HiSSE model for the geographical spread of SARS-CoV-2

 This repository contains code for fitting hidden state multistate speciation and extionsion (HiSSE) model using the SARS-CoV-2 genomes associated with the country of which they originate.